rylew2/portfolio-rylew/content/project/machine-learning-assignments.md

 </figure>
 <br />

-One of the key takeaways in all this is the `no free lunch theorem` where an algorithm that works well for one problem may not work well for other problems.
+A key takeaway is the `no free lunch theorem`, which states that an algorithm effective for one problem may not be suitable for others.
 Each algorithm includes its own inductive biases and complexities.
 The only way to find the right tool for the job is to find the optimal hyperparameters and plot the performance - in addition to consider running time performance.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-color:#93a1a1;border-spacing:0;}